 , mainly during the Ming Dynasty, on occasion would confer with high scholars of the Academy.
 It was also the place where the Emperor himself would annually hold a speech and teach his views of Confucian Classics to the Entire Academy, all students, teachers and professors.
 This Ritual Meeting was of great significance for the stability of the Imperial Administrations during both Ming and Qing Dynasties.

 through which the Main Gate of Confucius Temple can be reached directly.
-This Road, GuoZiJian Jie(=Road) is easily recognized by it's Impressive and Colorful Pailou - Wooden Ceremonial Gate, which can't be missed.
-Once past the PaiLou Gate there is a further multitude of small shops offering buddhist statues, incense and the like, making it fun to walk the remaining 150 metres.
+The east entrance into this Road, GuoZiJian Jie(=Road) is easily recognized by its Impressive and Colorful Pailou - Wooden Ceremonial Gate, which can hardly be missed when passing by.

 The View of the Confucius Temple's South and Main Gate of The First Teacher (Xian Shi) from across GuoZiJian Road.

-It was mainly used for confucian service and ritual, and served as a the National Confucian College as well.
+During most of this time the Temple was mainly used for confucian service and ritual while meanwhile it served as a the National Confucian College as well.
 Since the Confucian philosophy was fundamental to the Ruling and Administration of the Chinese Empire, the Temple served further to house and impressive collection of stone steles, marking the names and honoring those who had passed the Highest Level Exams of the Confucian State Examination System.

 To Pass the Exams was equal to achieving the Highest Honor and Goal

 to achieve in the State and the passing of the Exams gave direct access to the Highest Levels of Decision making at the Imperial Court.
 One would generally serve right underneath the powers of the Throne and The Emperor himself.